ttscoff/fish_files/README.md

 - `lt`: List directory from oldest to newest
 - `ltr`: List directory from newest to oldest
 - `mack`: ack for markdown
+- `md`: Test if current directory is bookmarked
 - `mkdir`: mkdir with subdirs, option to cd after creating
 - `mmdc`: Open MultiMarkdown Composer with optional file (completion available)
 - `nope`: echo "nope"